holyshibar/323_semester_project/README.md

 (done) if game has steam drm use steamless cli to decrypt

-- Add: System only searches for "steam_api.dll" in find_game_dll(), and doesn't account for "steam_api64.dll".
+(don't need) Add: System only searches for "steam_api.dll" in find_game_dll(), and doesn't account for "steam_api64.dll".
 Make find_game_dll() search for "steam_api64.dll" too.

     (done) Add call to emulate unpacked game in main.py in emulate() (made a function in SteamDRMStripper to do that.
 It doesn't fit with that file, but we'll reorganize the code later.)

-    X If a game has an original steam_api(64).dll file that's older than may 2016, then add the interface txt feature to the game directory.
+    (don't need) If a game has an original steam_api(64).dll file that's older than may 2016, then add the interface txt feature to the game directory.
 (See goldberg steam emulator readme file)

-    X If there's time, account for Linux too?
+    (don't need) If there's time, account for Linux too?
 (Linux uses a .so file extention instead of .dll)

 (done) If game doesnt have drm just emulate

+X Update log during a process in main.py

+X Update log in the correct order

 X Organize code/abstract code!
 (I replicated some of the existing code because it wasn't abstract enough for me to use it with other features.)